hkleinsorgen/JNIPort/site/compatibility.md

 - Mac OS X 10.5 PowerPC, VisualWorks 7.7, Mac OS X JDK 5: For as yet unknown reasons the VM crashes when a mysterious thread attempts a faulty callback into the VisualWorks VM.

 - Mac OS X 10.5 Intel, VisualWorks 7.6/7.7, Mac OS X JDK 6: The simple reason for this is that the Java VM on this platform is a 64-bit library, while the VisualWorks virtual machine is a 32-bit application, so they are incompatible.

-## What I would like to know:

-- Does it work with other Java VM implementations like Apache Harmony, OpenJDK, JamVM, JRockit, Jikes RVM, IcedTea, SoyLatte, Kaffe, or CACAO?
-- On which operating systems does it work with which Java VM implementations?
-- Where does it not work?